DenisVCode/dialogflow-cx-discord/README.md

-# Dialogflow CX Discord integration
+# Dialogflow CX Discord integration (Work in progress)

 This repository serves as an example of integrating Dialogflow CX bot into Discord DMs